Kalaschnik/multipurpose-webpack-config/README.md

-# My Multipurpose Webpack Config
+# My Multipurpose Webpack 5 Config

-## Feature Support
+## Config Overview

-- Webpack 5
 - Dev Server
 - Top-Level await
 - Single Webpack Config for Dev and Production
   - If this should be splitted check [this video](https://www.youtube.com/watch?v=VR5y93CNzeA&list=PLblA84xge2_zwxh3XJqy6UVxS60YdusY8&index=7)
 - Auto-switch mode to production when using `npm run build`
 - static assets sit in /public and get copied to dist on build (CRA style)
+- Using HtmlWebpackPlugin with templates for multiple entry points and outputs
+- Cache busting
 - source-maps-enabled on dev
 - MiniCssExtractPlugin to a get a `main.css` in dist
 - Babel (w/ `.babelrc`)
 - CSS/SCSS/SASS (w/ `postcss.config.js` and `browserslistrc`)
 - Boilerplate files